 Tea Party with Loose Parts

-Tea Party with loose parts: Often we just mix up a bunch of loose parts – stones, pinecones, shells, artificial flowers etc., and we have a little tea party.
+Tea Party with loose parts: Often we just mix up a bunch of loose parts – stones, pinecones, shells, artificial flowers etc., and we have a little tea party like this.
 It’s a simple activity, but there’s lots of opportunity for exploration, fun and learning in even the simplest of activities.